DOI10.47051/GLSR7598

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1012 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet resplendens, which is a Latin word meaning “glittering” or “resplendent,” refers to the shimmering lively blue-green iridescence on the dorsal scales of this species.13

 See it in the wild: Resplendent Ground Snakes are rarely seen throughout most of their distribution.
-The area having the greatest number of records is the northeastern slope of Tungurahua volcano, near the town Baños.
-The snakes are most easily detected by digging in areas of soft soil along slopes in well-shaded habitats.
+The area having the greatest number of records is the northeastern slope of Tungurahua volcano, near the town of Baños.
+The snakes are most easily found by digging in areas of soft soil along slopes in well-shaded habitats.

 Acknowledgments: Special thanks to María José Quiroz for finding the specimens of Atractus resplendens photographed in this account.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).